 Data Center Solutions

 So, what exactly do data centers offer?
 What’s so great about them versus doing everything in-house?
 In short, a lot.
-Data centers such as those operated by AIS (American Internet Services) include the following offerings:
+Data centers such as those operated by NFINIT include the following offerings:

 - Colocation Services